-Income-based Jobseeker's Allowance
+- Income-based Jobseeker's Allowance

 - Income Support

-- Income-related Employment
+- Income-related Employment Support Allowance

-- Support Allowance and Universal Credit.
+Universal Credit.

-16 and 17 years olds can be in receipt of a qualifying benefit if they:
+Some 16 and 17 years olds can be in receipt of a qualifying benefit if they:

-- are caring for a severely disabled person - have child responsibility and are the main carer of a child - are no longer in touch with their parents or - are limited in their ability to work.
+- are caring for a severely disabled person or - have child responsibility and are the main carer of a child or - are no longer in touch with their parents or - are limited in their ability to work.